 Please describe any data limitations related to this submission and any major assumptions made in response to these limitations.

-Several small campus programs own and operate vehicles independently of the Motor Pool and Facilities Management fleets.
+A couple of campus programs own and operate vehicles independently of the Motor Pool and Facilities Management fleets.
 The usage data for these vehicles (<10) is not included in this report but will be identified for inclusion in the future.

 Emissions from the following sources (in metric tons of CO2e)